Nondv/ubxd_test/README.md

 I decided that for a new app there's no point in distributing views' code between JS and rails view templates.
 The only thing views do is rendering ONE react component and passing props to it.

 I assume it slows down the frontend significantly but on the other hand the code is distributed much better and can be worked on separately (no erb/haml/slim and ruby knowledge needed really).

+Also, for state react hooks were used (there're none react component classes yay).